SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 # Resonance
 ## What is Resonance
 Every space has resonance frequencies.
 When a sound passes through that space, frequencies in the sound near the resonance frequencies of the space are highlighted.
-You can hear the lowest (usually) resonance frequency when you blow air across the lip of a bottle.
-The more water (and thus less air) there is the higher the pitch of the whistle sound produced.
-Your vocal tract is similar to this.
+You can hear a resonance frequency when you blow air across the lip of a bottle.
+The more water (and thus less air) is in the bottle, the higher the pitch of the whistle sound produced.
+Your vocal tract is similar to this, though much more complex of course.

 Think of the larynx as the level of water in the bottle.
 The higher the larynx, the higher the resonance.
 When in voice, an area that is highlighted because of a resonance frequency is called a formant.